wombleton/gitlaw-nz/acts/M/Mercenary Activities (Prohibition) Act 2004.md

     *   (c) will be sent by a State that is not a party to the armed conflict on official duty as a member of its armed forces.

-    (3) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who recruits, within New Zealand or elsewhere, a person for the purpose of taking part in a concerted act of violence---
+    (3) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who recruits, within New Zealand or elsewhere, a person for the purpose of taking part in a concerted act of violence---

     *   (a) with the intention that the person being recruited make significant private gain from taking part in the concerted act of violence; and